 How much does it cost to file for custody?

-What forms do I use to ask for custody if I was never married to the other parent?
+Can I get custody if I'm not married to the other parent?

 Emergency custody motions, or “ex parte” actions, waive any requirements of notifying the opposing party before the hearing date.
 Regular motions, on the other hand, require notifying the opposing party 14 days before the hearing date.

-- to be able to provide medical treatment or enroll a child in school,
+- In order to enroll a child in school

-- if a parent has left the state or country without other parent’s permission, or
+- If a parent has left the state or country without other parent’s permission

-- a non-custodial parent refusing to return a child to the parent who has custody.
+- If a non-custodial parent refuses to return a child to the parent who has custody

 What if the other parent and I disagree about custody and parenting time?

-If both parents are unable to reach an agreement on a custody arrangement, and efforts at mediation have failed, the Minnesota state court must decide what custody arrangements are in the "best interest" of the child.
+If both parents are unable to reach an agreement on a custody arrangement (and efforts at mediation have failed), the court must decide what custody arrangements are in the "best interest" of the child.

 How can I increase my chances of getting custody?

-It’s important to understand how a court establishes custody.
-In Minnesota, there are specific factors that are used to determine the child’s best interests.
-If you believe having custody of the child is in his or her best interest, then understanding these factors may help you to ensure your desired custody arrangement is successful.
+In Minnesota, there are 12 best interest factors that are used to determine the best custody arrangement for the child, outlined in Minnesota Stat.
+518.17.
+Understanding these factors may help you to ensure your desired custody arrangement is successful.

-- a child's physical, emotional, cultural, spiritual, and other needs, and the effect of the proposed arrangements on the child's needs and development;
+- Child's comprehensive needs: A child's physical, emotional, cultural, spiritual, and other needs, and the effect of the proposed arrangements on the child's needs and development.

-- any special medical, mental health, or educational needs that the child may have that may require special parenting arrangements or access to recommended services;
+- Special needs and services: Any special medical, mental health, or educational needs that the child may have that may require special parenting arrangements or access to recommended services.

-- the reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent, reliable preference;
+- Child’s preference: The reasonable preference of the child, if the court deems the child to be of sufficient ability, age, and maturity to express an independent, reliable preference.

-- whether domestic abuse has occurred in the parents' or either parent's household or relationship; the nature and context of the domestic abuse; and the implications of the domestic abuse for parenting and for the child's safety, well-being, and developmental needs;
+- History of domestic abuse: Whether domestic abuse has occurred in the parents' or either parent's household or relationship, the nature and context of the domestic abuse, and the implications of the domestic abuse for parenting and for the child's safety, well-being, and developmental needs

-- any physical, mental, or chemical health issue of a parent that affects the child's safety or developmental needs;
+- Parental health and safety: Any physical, mental, or chemical health issue of a parent that affects the child's safety or developmental needs

-- the history and nature of each parent's participation in providing care for the child;
+- History of caregiving: The history and nature of each parent's participation in providing care for the child

-- the willingness and ability of each parent to provide ongoing care for the child; to meet the child's ongoing developmental, emotional, spiritual, and cultural needs; and to maintain consistency and follow through with parenting time;
+- Capacity for ongoing care: The willingness and ability of each parent to provide ongoing care for the child, to meet the child's ongoing developmental, emotional, spiritual, and cultural needs, and to maintain consistency and follow through with parenting time

-- the effect on the child's well-being and development of changes to home, school, and community;
+- Stability and continuity: The effect on the child's well-being and development of changes to home, school, and community

-- the effect of the proposed arrangements on the ongoing relationships between the child and each parent, siblings, and other significant persons in the child's life;
+- Significant relationships: The effect of the proposed arrangements on the ongoing relationships between the child and each parent, siblings, and other significant persons in the child's life

-- the benefit to the child in maximizing parenting time with both parents and the detriment to the child in limiting parenting time with either parent;
+- Maximizing parenting time: The benefit to the child in maximizing parenting time with both parents and the detriment to the child in limiting parenting time with either parent

-- except in cases in which domestic abuse has occurred, the disposition of each parent to support the child's relationship with the other parent and to encourage and permit frequent and continuing contact between the child and the other parent; and
+- Support of the parental relationship: Except in cases in which domestic abuse has occurred, the disposition of each parent to support the child's relationship with the other parent and to encourage and permit frequent and continuing contact between the child and the other parent

-- the willingness and ability of parents to cooperate in the rearing of their child; to maximize sharing information and minimize exposure of the child to parental conflict; and to utilize methods for resolving disputes regarding any major decision concerning the life of the child.
+- Coparenting and dispute resolution: The willingness and ability of parents to cooperate in the rearing of their child, to maximize sharing information and minimize exposure of the child to parental conflict,and to utilize methods for resolving disputes regarding any major decision concerning the life of the child.

 Can you still see your child if the other parent gets custody?

-However, if the non-custodial parent has a history of domestic violence witnessed by the child or child abuse, the court may deny parenting time, restrict parenting time, or require a third-party supervisor to monitor the parenting time.
+However, if a non-custodial parent has a history of domestic violence witnessed by the child or a history of child abuse, the court may deny parenting time, restrict parenting time, or require a third-party supervisor to monitor the parenting time.

 I’m not comfortable with my ex being alone with my child.
 What should I do?